No. 3 Mandan rolls to big win over BHS

 Mandan went into the game third behind West Fargo Sheyenne and Fargo Davies in the QRF rankings that will determine the eight postseason qualifiers.

-The Braves weren’t thinking about that on Friday.
+The Braves weren’t thinking about that last Friday.
 Instead, they were focused on beating the Demons in Bismarck and put 28 points on the board in the first quarter.

 “That was obviously a little shocking to us to score that many points in the first quarter, but we have big playmakers who can make those plays,” Wiseman said.